P0TA70/Go_Enrichment/README.md

 **extended.bed**: obtained by running bedtools slop on previous file (w/ hg38.chrom.sizes), to extend regions by 500bp according to + or -

 **promoterSeq.7z**: obtained by running bedtools getfasta on previous file (w/ hg38.fa), to get all the sequences for us to search our motif in (compressed because full file is too big to upload)

+**dreg_hits.txt**: obtained by running dreg with the seqs above on the pattern "GCGC..GCGC".
+This file may be incomplete as it was taking very long to run on my system